sabyapradhan/resources-1/connecting_apps.md

 3. Click **Connect existing** and choose from your existing app.
 Or click **Create connection** to create an app to connect to.

 4. Specify the **Access Role for connection**.
 This value sets the IAM service access role.
-For more information, see [IAM access](/docs/iam/users_roles.html#userroles).
+For more information, see [IAM access](/docs/iam?topic=iam-userroles).

 5. Optionally, you can provide a **Service ID for connection** by either allowing IAM to generate a unique value for you, or by providing an existing service ID.
-For more information, see [Creating and working with service IDs](/docs/iam/serviceid.html#serviceids).
+For more information, see [Creating and working with service IDs](/docs/iam?topic=iam-serviceids).

 6. Click **Create**.

 ## Viewing an alias
+{: #view_alias}

 After you create a connection between an IAM-managed service and an app, the alias is displayed on the **Connections** tab of the connected app.
 Additionally, the alias is displayed as a running service instance on your resource list, and contains a **Connections** tab only when you open it.